johnyerhot/Scaling-the-every-day-Rails-app/yer_app/01_yer_app.md

 !SLIDE center
 ![New Relic](nr2.png)

-!SLIDE bullets incremental
+!SLIDE bullets

-# Profile yer App #
+# Profile Your App #
 * AB is not that great.
-* Use a real tool like Apache JMeter
+* Use a real tool like Apache JMeter.

 !SLIDE center
 ![Jmeter](jmeter.png)